maxihcoza/code-thoughts-in-plain-english/readme.md

-# My Code Thoughts

-## In Plain English
+# My Code Thoughts In Plain English

-This repo aims to get me comfortable with speaking about software development.
-I'll link to it from LinkedIn once a week and see if it benefits anyone else.
+The goal of this repo is to become a better developer.

+## The Strategy

+* Dig up old and recent projects, and then fiddle with them at every chance I get.
+* Work on a project with my new mentor and a few other developers.
+* Connect with other developers through networking and blogging.